thesteve0/fiftyone-getting-started/2_app_tour.md

 4. Lightning = indexed field.
 To turn off toggle query performance mode
 5. Filter gear
 6. Change color schemes
-7. Plugins - image quality
+7. Plugins - image quality - There is a teams feature that does this and more https://docs.voxel51.com/teams/data_quality.html
 8. Plugins - build a dashboard